WhiteJP/newgoldenhammer/content/home/aboutblog.md

  css_class = ""
 +++

-"I suppose it's tempting, if the only tool you have is a hammer, to treat everything as if it were a nail." --- Abraham Maslow, known as 'the golden hammer'. <br>
+>"I suppose it's tempting, if the only tool you have is a hammer, to treat everything as if it were a nail."

+--- Abraham Maslow, discussing ['the golden hammer'](https://en.wikipedia.org/wiki/Law_of_the_instrument). <br>

-* Hammer: Data analysis and computational modelling, implemented primarily through "R".<br>
+* Hammer: Data analysis and computational modelling, implemented primarily through the statistical programming language "R".<br>
 * Nails: Human behaviour --- Psychology, Politics, Philosophy, Law, Sport, and whavetever else takes my fancy from time to time.

 Welcome to the __new__ golden hammer.